waylans/MSCL-SwinUNet/README.md

-# MMOTU_DS<sup>2</sup>Net
+# MSCL-SwinUNet

-This repo is the implementation of ["A Multi-Modality Ovarian Tumor Ultrasound Image Dataset for Unsupervised Cross-Domain Semantic Segmentation"](https://arxiv.org/abs/2207.06799). we refer to  [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and [MMGeneration](https://github.com/open-mmlab/mmgeneration) and mix them to implement unsupervised domain adaptation based segmentation (UDA SEG) task.
+This repo is the implementation of ["Multi-Scheme Cross-Level Attention Embedded U-shape Transformer for MRI Semantic Segmentation"]. we refer to  [MMSegmentation](https://github.com/open-mmlab/mmsegmentation) and [MMGeneration](https://github.com/open-mmlab/mmgeneration) and mix them to implement unsupervised domain adaptation based segmentation (UDA SEG) task.
 Many thanks to SenseTime and their two excellent repos.

 <table>
     <tr>